 When a student is late to school, he/she is to report to the ISS room (B-16) to sign in and receive an admit slip.
-Three tardies (3) and/or early checkouts will equal one (1) lawful absence regardless of the reason.
-Once a student passes six (6) tardies the following procedure is followed:
+If a student is tardy due to a medical appointment they need to present the doctors excuse upon arrival to the ISS teacher.
+Any tardy due to medical appointments will not count towards the discipline procedures that follow.
+Once a student exceeds six (6) tardies the following procedure is followed: